 Open Access Route: Alternative academic qualifications and relevant professional experience may also be considered.

 In all cases, for candidates whose first language is not English, documentary evidence of an appropriate level of competency of written and spoken English must be provided.
-The minimum standards are a IELTS minimum overall band score of 6.5 (no individual test score below 5.5) or TOEFL iBT minimum total score 90-95 (minimum scores of 21 in Listening and Writing, 22 in Reading and 23 in Speaking).
+The minimum standards are a IELTS minimum overall band score of 6.5 (no individual test score below 5.5).
 Applicants with slightly lower scores have the opportunity to attend the University's Pre-Sessional English classes to bring them up to the required level.

 Online applications are open for September 2014 entry (2014/15) via the link below.
 Please refer to further details below and the Entry Requirements section.

 INTERNATIONAL STUDENTS: Please upload copies of supporting documentation when submitting your MSc application (including full degree transcripts, CV and Supporting Statement) - see 'Frequently Asked Questions' for further details on documents and tuition fees.
 We advise applications are submitted in time to fulfill all academic and financial conditions by end of July 2014.

 (High-calibre students with a 1st Class honours degree who wish to apply for university scholarships, would need to also submit a separate formal scholarship application - see 'Funding Opportunities' for details.)